 If you rest the mouse on a thumbnail, its caption and description (if any) appears in a pop-up window, but the entire description is not displayed if it is too long.

 If you point at a thumbnail of an image and press F3 or choose it from the context menu, the image is displayed in its original size in a new window, with the complete caption and description.
-If the thumbnail represents a PDF document, it is displayed in a similar window, but any other type of attachment (for example a Microsoft Word document or a sound file) is displayed (or played) by your computer's default application for the type of file.
+If the thumbnail represents any other type of attachment (for example a Microsoft Word or PDF document or a sound file) is displayed (or played) by your computer's default application for the type of file.

 The final band contains buttons to navigate to other windows, to display help, to close the window or the program and, on the right, a bar for scrolling the thumbnails (you can also use the left and right arrow keys on your keyboard for scrolling if you first click on one of the thumbnails in order to set the focus on the band) as well as a button for displaying a list of changes (if any) to the record in this version of the database.